 A detailed statistical analysis plan (SAP) will be written and made publicly available before the follow-up period concludes.
-The data will be analysed according to the intention to treat (ITT) principle and reported according to the CONSORT guidelines.
+The data will be analysed according to the intention to treat (ITT) principle, such that each participant's data will contribute to the findings for the group they were allocated to, irrespective of any subsequent diagnostic information or the treatment actually received.
+Reporting of the study methodology and results will be according to the CONSORT guidelines.
 The findings for the primary outcome measure (one or more emergency pleural interventions in the 30 days following randomisation), will be presented as an absolute difference in incidence between conservative management and control groups, with the limit of the one-sided 97.5% confidence interval compared to the non-inferiority bound of an absolute difference of a 7.5% higher incidence of the primary outcome in the conservative management group.
-Patients who are withdrawn from the study within 30 days of randomisation will not be included in the primary analysis, but the potential impact of this missing data on the study conclusions will be investigated in sensitivity analyses.
+The primary analysis will be based on the observed data, but the potential impact of any missing primary outcome measures on the study conclusions will be investigated in sensitivity analyses.
 If non-inferiority is demonstrated, evidence from the risk difference, two-sided 95% confidence interval, and p-value, will be presented to allow inference about the superiority of conservative management compared to usual care.
-Further sensitivity analyses and any sub-group analyses that assist in the interpretation of the analysis of the primary outcome will be prespecified in the SAP.
+Further sensitivity analyses and any sub-group analyses that assist in the interpretation of the analysis of the primary outcome will be pre-specified in the SAP.